Moh-Bakr/Slack/README.md

 # Slack

-### Slack is a messaging for groups and members to able to chat in the same channel and able to create different channels to different topics The website have authentication and the ability to sign in with google
+### Slack is a messaging for groups and members to able to chat in the same channel and able to create different channels to different topics The website have authentication and the ability to sign in with google.

+### Website URl

 ```
 https://slack-56d76.web.app/
 ```

 ![Alt text](README/1.png?raw=true )